Mehvix/notes/hugo/content/docs/cogsci-c100/mindfulness.md

         1. It is very difficult to be aware of ourselves and our surroundings if we are afflicted by "[monkey mind](https://en.wikipedia.org/wiki/Monkey_mind)"
         	* Focused meditation allows us to calm monkey mind
         2. Focused meditation ultimately enables us to connect with the nonmoving mind and the “suchness” of experience, which produces a sense of general “Okness”
-- Focused meditation is just **calmly abiding**, with the object of concentration -- not obsessive glomming
+- Focused meditation is just **calmly abiding**, with the object of concentration, [Dhāraṇā](https://en.wikipedia.org/wiki/Dh%C4%81ra%E1%B9%87%C4%81) -- not obsessive glomming
 	- There should be a relaxed connection with the object
 	- The aim is to “be present with the object,” not to lock onto it and grip it like a dog, or to concentrate on it the way you might concentrate on memorizing the details of an image
 	- As the meditation develops, allow your perception of the object to change as you are present with the object on more and more subtle levels…
         - The focus becomes just stillness itself, rather than the physical object
         - You find that there is something in you that is imperturbable and open, fundamentally calm
-        - Developing one-pointedness of concentration enables you to find one-pointedness in yourself, the non-moving mind, which resolves all things
+        - Developing one-pointedness ([Ekaggata](https://en.wikipedia.org/wiki/Ekaggata)) of concentration enables you to find one-pointedness in yourself, the non-moving mind, which resolves all things
     > Stilling the eyes is a way of stilling the mind

 ### Instructions